ai91/AlexaSmartHome.MQTT.bridge/config/README.md

 When rule has multiple mappings, they are attempted to be applied in order from first to last.
 If some mapping can't be applied (for example `value` mapping doesn't match `from` field), then this mapping is skipped, and verified next one.
 Iteration stopped after first successful conversion.

 # Troubleshooting
-Potential misconfigurations may cause either stop of the whole application, or some devices/rules may be ignored.
+Potential misconfigurations may cause either stop of the whole application, or some devices or rules may be ignored.

-It's recommended to review application logs after initial setup to locate potential issues: there one can find if any device or rule was skipped:
+It's recommended to review application logs after initial setup to locate potential issues:

 ```
 docker logs alexa_mqtt_bridge